-For four consecutive quarters, Trend Micro messaging and mail server security has ranked first in Opus One anti-spam tests against eight leading security vendors including Barracuda Networks, Cisco, Google, McAfee, Microsoft, Proofpoint, Sophos, and Symantec (Figure 1).
+Trend Micro’s messaging and mail server security ranked first in Opus One’s seven consecutive anti-spam tests, outperforming seven leading security vendors, including Barracuda Networks, Cisco, McAfee, Microsoft, Proofpoint, Sophos, and Symantec (Figure 1).

-Opus One’s methodology relies on actual corporate mail streams, manually analyzed for threats, providing significant real-world results, unlike results obtained through automated tests based on artificial mail streams.
+Opus One’s methodology relies on actual corporate mail streams, manually analyzed for threats.
+It provides significant real-world results, unlike results obtained through automated tests based on artificial mail streams.

 Figure 1: Trend Micro email security consistently leads the industry

-Figure 2: Trend Micro has the highest in spam catch rate, outscoring 8 other competitors
+Figure 2: Trend Micro has the highest spam catch rate, outscoring 7 other competitors

 Source: Opus One

-The smartphone has become a universal tool valued for its productivity and fun factor but hated for the problems it can bring.
-Malware targeting Google's Android platform increased over 1,000,000 apps in just one year, and the number of malicious and high-risk Android apps is expected to reach at least three million by the end of 2014.
+The smartphone has become a universal tool valued for its productivity and fun factor but hated for the security problems it can bring.
+Malware targeting Google's Android platform increased to over 1 million apps in just one year, and the number of malicious and high-risk Android apps is expected to reach at least 3 million by the end of 2014.

-In AV-Test's January 2014 benchmarking of 30 mobile security solutions, Trend Micro Mobile Security for Android excelled.
-Trend Micro Mobile Security rated high in protecting against both Android malware and potentially unwanted programs versus the average of all vendors in the test.
+Also, in May of 2014, AV-Test benchmarked mobile security solutions, and Trend Micro Mobile Security for Android excelled and achieved certification.
+It ranked higher in safeguarding from Android malware than the average of all vendors in the tests.